Jason Flores-Williams: Mexico City Office and international criminal law practice

 International problems require international solutions.
 That is why we seek to bring litigation on a large scale, to federal courts in the United States and the rest of the world, with multi-jurisdictional operations.
 I am fighting injustice and I want to spend the rest of my life fighting for it, for a better world, for an even floor.

-The Mexico City office^{.}collaborates with human rights groups throughout Latin America.
+The Mexico City office collaborates with human rights groups throughout Latin America.
 Along with enforcing currently established rights, the strategic mission of the Mexico City office is to assert rights for rights-less people through litigation that synthesizes American constitutional and international law.

+Disbarment in Colorado

+On November 21, 2025, the Colorado Presiding Disciplinary Judge disbarred Flores-Williams in the state of Colorado for allegedly pressuring a client to sign a plea agreement and mishandling her money while also propositioning her for sex and cocaine, and for mishandling a separate client's funds.